-Even though most of the people have never known any other British monarch than Queen Elizabeth II, she was never given the title of the heir to the throne – Prince(ss) of Wales.
+Even though most people had never known any other British monarch than Queen Elizabeth II, she was never given the title of the heir to the throne – Prince(ss) of Wales.
 Why was that?

 The title was granted to Welsh princes before the 12th century, and it was first used as the title for the heir to the throne by King Edward I of England, who invested his son, the future Edward II, as the first English Prince of Wales in 1301.
 The future Queen Mary I was sent to the Welsh Marches but was also never created Princess of Wales.
 The title is not automatic and merges with the crown upon accession to the throne.

-The current Prince of Wales is Prince Charles, and the Princess of Wales is his wife, Camilla, though she uses the lesser title of Duchess of Cornwall.
+The current Prince of Wales is Prince William, and the Princess of Wales is his wife, Catherine.

 Do you have a question that you would like to submit to History of Royal Women?
 Email us at email@example.com or fill in our contact form here.